-The best affordable Windows laptops you can buy in 2020
+The best affordable Windows laptops you can buy | Engadget

 Mostly metal designs

 We recommend getting the most powerful CPU you can afford because it will dictate how fast the computer will feel overall.
-RAM is also important because, the more RAM you have, the easier it will be for the laptop to manage things like a dozen browser tabs while you edit a Microsoft Word document and stream music in the background.
+RAM is also important because, the more you have, the easier it will be for the laptop to manage things like a dozen browser tabs while you edit a Word document and stream music in the background.
 However, with sub-$500 laptops, you’re better off getting the best CPU you can afford rather than a laptop with a ton of RAM because the CPU will have enough power to handle most tasks that cheap laptops are designed for (If you’re editing RAW images or 4K video, you’ll want to invest in more RAM… and a laptop well above $500).

-When it comes to storage, try to get a machine with an SSD instead of an HDD -- SSDs are more expensive but also faster and more efficient than HDDs.
-The only time to settle for an HDD-only laptop is if you need the most storage possible at the cheapest price.
+When it comes to storage, consider how much you want to save locally.
+If you primarily work in Google Docs or save most things in the cloud, you may not need a machine with a ton of onboard storage.
+Just remember that your digital space will also be taken up by apps, so it may be worth getting a little extra storage than you think you need if you know you’ll be downloading big programs.
+A final side note: SSDs are ubiquitous at this point, not to mention faster and more efficient than HDDs, so we recommend getting a laptop with that type of storage.

 You also don’t have to settle for an entirely plastic notebook either.
-There are options in the sub-$500 price range that are made, at least in part, with metals like aluminum -- those will not only be more attractive but also more durable.
+There are options in the sub-$500 price range that are made, at least in part, with metals like aluminum.
+Those will not only be more attractive but also more durable.
 As for screens, there’s a healthy mix of HD and FHD options in this price range and we recommend springing for a notebook with a 1080p display if you can.
-Touchscreens aren’t common in the under-$500 space, and you’ll only really miss one if you get a 2-in-1 laptop.
+Touchscreens aren’t as common in the under-$500 space as standard panels, but you’ll only really miss one if you get a 2-in-1 laptop.

+A final note before we get to our picks: Cheap Windows laptop models change all the time.
+Unlike more expensive, flagship machines, these notebooks can be updated a couple times each year.
+That can make it hard to track down a specific model at Amazon, Best Buy, Walmart or any given retailer.
+We’ve listed some of our current favorite models below, but if you can’t find any of them available near you, just keep in mind our list of specs to look for in a cheap laptop – they’ll guide you to the best machines available at the moment.

 Engadget picks

-Another key advantage of the Aspire 5 is its 1080p display.
-It provides a much better video experience than the IdeaPad S340’s 15.6-inch 768p screen.
-Your eyes are probably used to FHD quality at this point since it’s basically the base level on most laptops, not to mention TVs and phones.
-If video streaming is one of the primary things you’ll do, the Aspire 5 is the one to get out of these two.

-It also provides a similar experience to the IdeaPad S340 when it comes to performance.
-It scored slightly lower on our benchmark tests, but it handled most of the work I threw at it including streaming content via Prime Video and working with at least 10 browser tabs open.
-So while the Aspire 5 demands a few sacrifices, it’s well worth its $350-$400 price tag.

-Lenovo’s IdeaPad S340 is a good alternative if you want an Intel processor, a USB-C port and a superb typing experience.
-This notebook runs on an 8th-gen Core i5 processor, 8GB of RAM and a 128GB SSD, and it’s accompanied by a 15-inch 768p non-touch display and an array of ports that includes one USB-C port.
+Lenovo’s Flex 5 14 is a good alternative if you want a more portable laptop with a battery life that will keep you going all day long.
+It runs on an AMD Ryzen 3 4300 processor, with 4GB of RAM and a 128GB SSD, and it’s accompanied by a 14-inch 1080p IPS display and an array of ports that includes one USB-C connection.
 If you care about future-proofing, that USB-C port will be critical.
-You may not have a lot of USB-C accessories right now, but you’ll at least be able to use the IdeaPad S340 more easily when that time comes.
-This machine’s 8GB of RAM is also preferred because it helps make multitasking smoother.
-It’s also a big reason the IdeaPad S340 produced slightly higher scores than the Aspire 5 on our benchmark tests.
+You may not have a lot of USB-C accessories right now, but that will most certainly change in the coming years.

-The typing experience is also top-notch: it has a full-sized keyboard with a number pad and the keys have that rounded-bottom shape that’s similar to keys on Lenovo’s ThinkPad machines.
+The typing experience is also top-notch: while it doesn’t have a number pad, its keys have that rounded-bottom shape that’s similar to keys on Lenovo’s ThinkPad machines.
 They make a satisfying clicking sound while you’re typing, but they’re not loud enough to bother those around you.

-This almost makes up for the fact that the IdeaPad S340 is an all-plastic machine.
-But thankfully (and somewhat surprisingly) it doesn’t feel flimsy: the palm rests don’t flex much and I could pick up the chassis with one hand while the laptop was open and tote the notebook from room to room without it feeling too wobbly.
-I also appreciate that, like many other Lenovo laptops, this one has a physical shutter that you can slide closed to cover the webcam.
+And despite being a budget machine, the Flex 5 14 isn’t flimsy.
+The palm rests don’t creak under pressure and it’s easy to carry this laptop one-handed around a room.
+I also appreciate its convertible design, which gives you more flexibility.
+And like most Lenovo machines, the Flex 5 14 has a webcam that you can cover with a physical shutter.

-The IdeaPad S340 also has the upper-hand over the Aspire 5 when it comes to battery life: the former lasted about 8.5 hours in our testing while the latter lasted just under six hours.
-Neither of those are exciting numbers, but most affordable laptops are not going to get the 12+ hours of battery life that flagship machines do.
-However, the Aspire 5 is on the low side, so you’ll probably need to bring its power cable with you whenever you leave the house.
+The Flex 5 14 also has the upper-hand over the Aspire 5 when it comes to battery life: The former lasted about 16.5 hours in our testing, whereas Acer’s machine lasted roughly 10 hours.
+That makes the Lenovo option the clear winner if you’re looking for a laptop that can last all day and then some.Buy Lenovo Flex 5 14 at Walmart - $470